Science and Technology

 Q-NEXT’s pioneering research focuses on six R&D areas:

-Two Q-NEXT institutions are building quantum foundries that will serve as a national resource for quantum information science.
+Q-NEXT institutions are building quantum foundries that will serve as a national resource for quantum information science.
 Based at Argonne National Laboratory and SLAC National Accelerator Laboratory, the two foundries will provide a robust supply chain of high-quality, standardized materials and devices for quantum applications.
 The Argonne Quantum Foundry will focus on semiconductor technology, and the SLAC Detector Microfabrication Facility will focus on superconducting devices.
 As in-demand sources of quantum materials and data, the foundries will help accelerate national and global research in quantum information science.
+Learn more.